manasesjesus/builtio-microservice-monitoring/README.md

 ![alarm](/img/alarm.png)

-As this is a parallel action to be executed together with the Slack action from the previous, set up the condition for this action to be executed only when the microservice is not healthy.
+As this is a parallel action to be executed together with the Slack action from the previous step, set up the condition for this action to be executed only when the microservice is not healthy.

 Note that this action is for tenants in a production environment, i.e. hosted in [cumulocity.com](https://cumulocity.com/try-for-free/).
 For staging or test servers, it is possible to create an alarm using the [Cumulocity REST interface](https://cumulocity.com/guides/microservice-sdk/rest/); in such case, a **Node.js Code** action would be required.
 The code for such action can be found in the [createAlarm.js](src/createAlarm.js) file.